fluree/docs.flur.ee/src/content/api/downloaded-overview.md

 For both queries and transactions, a signature is not required if the option `fdb-group-open-api` is set to true (default for the downloaded version of Fluree).

-Any requests sent to `/query`, `/multi-query`, `/block`, `/history`, `/sparql`, and any queries submitted through `/graphql` should have a signature in Authorization header (if `fdb-group-open-api` is set to false) - see [signed queries](/docs/identity/signatures#signed-queries).
-Any transactions submitted, either through `/transact` or `/graphql`, should include a signature in the transaction map - see [signed transactions](/docs/identity/signatures#signed-transactions).
+More information on [signing queries](/docs/identity/signatures#signed-queries) and [signing transactions](/docs/identity/signatures#signed-transactions) can be found in the linked sections.

-See [Signed Endpoint Examples](/api/signed-endpoints/signed-examples) for examples of how to use each of the endpoints.
+See [Downloaded Endpoint Examples](/api/downloaded-endpoints/downloaded-examples) for examples of how to use each of the endpoints.